diem/website/docs/core/life-of-a-transaction.md

 ### Consensus → Mempool (CO.1)

-When validator V~X~ is a leader/proposer, the consensus of V~X~ pulls a block of transactions from its mempool via: `Mempool::GetBlock()`, and forms a proposal.
+When validator V<sub>X</sub> is a leader/proposer, the consensus of V<sub>X</sub> pulls a block of transactions from its mempool via: `Mempool::GetBlock()`, and forms a proposal.

 ### Consensus → Other Validators (CO.2)

-If V~X~ is a proposer/leader, its consensus replicates the proposed block of transactions to other validators.
+If V<sub>X</sub> is a proposer/leader, its consensus replicates the proposed block of transactions to other validators.

 ### Consensus → Execution, Consensus → Other Validators (CO.3)